Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 | Point Differential| 65.49%             |
 | Points Per Game   | 58.94%             |

-Each of the naive models was also done using home and away splits for each team instead of the total average.
+Each of the naive models was also run using home and away splits for each team instead of the total average.
 This means for the home team, only their previous home game averages were used, and for the away team, only their previous away game averages.
-The results with the home and away splits are in the following table:
+These are the results with the home and away splits:

 | Using home and away splits | Percent Correct |
 |------------------------|-----------------|